 I wouldn’t necessarily refer to myself as camp – although I certainly possess camp qualities at times, especially when my obscure sense of humour demands it – but there are elements of my personality that you would not ordinarily associate with the manliest of men.

-It’s the same when the car goes in to a garage.
-Men like me, who are not manly, are embarrassed by our lack of knowledge about cars, and try to persuade mechanics that we know more than the minimal amount we actually do.
-And by ‘minimal’, we’re talking water and oil here.
-We nod along sagely, when they point out that the exhaust manifold has gone, or the head gasket has dropped off; when, in all honesty, they’re just terms I think I’ve heard on Top Gear at some point, and I haven’t the foggiest where to find them on a car.
+It’s the same when my car goes in to a garage.
+Men like me, who are not manly, are embarrassed by our lack of knowledge about cars, and try to convince mechanics that we know more than the minimal amount we actually do (and, by ‘minimal’, we’re talking water and oil here).
+We nod along sagely, when they point out that the exhaust manifold has gone, or the head gasket has dropped off; when, in all honesty, they’re just terms I think I might have heard on Top Gear at some point, and I haven’t the foggiest where to find them on a car.
 If you showed me the inner workings of a car, I’d have as much chance of telling you how a space shuttle works.
 Or a woman, for that matter (although, I’d have far more fun twiddling around with the latter to work it out).

 Why do men like me feel the need to pretend we know how a car works?
 Is it just so that the garage don’t try to rip us off, or is it because we’re embarrassed about letting the side down?
 Probably a bit of both.
 It’s stupid though, because if we were all manly men, who knew how cars worked, mechanics would be out of a job.
 I might start with that argument next time I need to take the car in: “Listen, sunshine, if I knew how to fix this, you’d be out of a job, so don’t be so patronising little shit, ok?”

-However, from recollection, I believe I have been involved in two physical fights in my 35 years of being and, like my beloved Stockport County, my win ratio is not great.
-Played two, lost two.
-They weren’t proper fights – mostly because they both took place when I was at school (when it’s hardly bar-room brawling), and because I adopted the foetal position early on to try and protect my face – but if I were to now find myself in a skirmish (see, even talking about fights I sound camp), I’d probably not be much use.
+However, from recollection, I believe I have been involved in two physical confrontations in my 35 years of being alive, and, like my beloved Stockport County, my win ratio is not very impressive: played two, lost two.
+They weren’t proper fights, either – mostly because they both took place when I was at school (when it’s hardly bar-room brawling), and because I adopted the foetal position early on to try and protect my face – but if I were to now find myself in a skirmish (see, even talking about fights I sound camp), I’d probably not be much use.
 I might do a better job than simply squealing and adopting a frantic girly slapping approach, but I wouldn’t bet my house on it.

 Then, late last year, I suffered the final nail in my non-manly coffin.